 We work with the Royal Voluntary Service (RVS) to provide a Home Library Service.
-The service is available to anyone who is unable to visit their local library, specifically people who may be housebound, living in long term care, carers, or people who are vulnerable due to long term conditions or disabilities.
+The service is available to anyone who is unable to visit their local library.
+This includes people who may be housebound, living in long term care, carers, or people who are vulnerable due to long term conditions or disabilities.
 The service is open to people of all ages.

-The RVS will arrange for a volunteer to visit you to talk with you about what you like to read and they will agree appropriate times to visit you (usually fortnightly or monthly).
-The volunteer will then arrange to go to the library to choose your books and deliver them to you.
+The RVS will arrange for a volunteer to visit you.
+You can discuss what you like to read and the best times to visit you, usually on fortnightly or monthly basis.
+The volunteer will go to the library to choose your books and deliver them to you.

-If you have a neighbour or a friend who is willing to visit the library for you, they can register as a ‘good neighbour’ and arrange to choose and collect your books for you.
+If you have a neighbour or a friend who is willing to visit the library for you, they can register as a ‘good neighbour’.
+They will then be able to choose and collect books and other items on your behalf.

 Email us or speak to staff at your local library to sign up for the scheme.